iammash/leave-management-system/README.md

 APIs used : DOMPDF (for generating PDFs)

-<s>NOTE : DO NOT USE THIS YET !
-THE SQL FILE IS LEFT TO BE ADDED...</s> SQL File Added !
+~~NOTE : DO NOT USE THIS YET !
+THE SQL FILE IS LEFT TO BE ADDED...~~ SQL File Added !
 You can use this...

 Designed By _Aditya Krishnakumar_